Bhavyeahh/Bhavyeahh.github.io/README.md

    - Your CV as `cv.pdf`
 3. Customize the content in `index.html` to reflect your information
 4. Add any additional images or audio files to the `assets` folder

-## Deployment

-This website is designed to be deployed on GitHub Pages.